Home Insurance in France: Guide for International Students

 • Assistance services: Temporary housing or expense coverage if a major incident renders your home uninhabitable.

-💡 Tip: Providers like Luko or Lovys let you add specific options such as coverage for valuables or legal protection.
+💡 Tip: Providers let you add specific options such as coverage for valuables or legal protection.
 Tailor your plan to meet all your needs.

 How much does it cost?